-- 1. Locate the statement "The weight of cargo should never exceed XXX KG or XXX LBS" on your RV's Cargo Carrying Capacity label. - 2.
-This figure equals the available amount of cargo and luggage load capacity.
+- 1. Locate your RV's Cargo Carrying Capacity label. - 2.
+Find the statement "The weight of cargo should never exceed XXX KG or XXX LBS" - 3.
+This available amount of cargo and luggage load capacity.

 Determine the combined weight of luggage and cargo being loaded on the RV.
 That weight MAY NOT safely exceed the available cargo and luggage load capacity.